Behbiz/Behbiz-Page/README.md

-# My portfolio (with React and Laravel)
+# My portfolio (with React)

-Bootcamp Factoria student project, with the proposal to build a "Portfolio" with React and Laravel resources, using a specific API personal.
+Bootcamp Factoria student project, with the proposal to build a "Portfolio" with React, using a specific API personal.

 ## Project setup
 ```